Hello World

 │ (Update) │ HTTP │ event │ HTTP │ (Event) │

-client->check_on_init( )— first call when the app startsclient->check_on_event( )— user triggered an event (e.g., button press)client->check_on_navigated( )— returned from another app via navigation
+client->check_on_init( )— first call when the app startsclient->check_on_event( )— user triggered an event (e.g. a button press)

-Each check_* method returns abap_true only for its specific phase, so CASE abap_true acts as a dispatcher:
+Each check_* method returns abap_true only for its own phase, so the IF/ELSEIF chain acts as a dispatcher.

-Finally, add a public attribute to send data to the backend:
+Finally, add a public attribute and bind it to an input field to send data back to the server:

 CLASS zcl_app_hello_world DEFINITION PUBLIC.